randyrossi/bmc64/README.md

 # BMC64

 BMC64 is a bare metal C64 emulator for the Raspberry Pi with true 50hz/60hz smooth scrolling and low latency between input & video/audio.
-Three other Commodore builds are available as well; C128, Vic20 and Plus/4.
+Three other Commodore machines are available as well; C128, Vic20 and Plus/4.

 # BMC64 Features
   * Quick boot time (C64 in 4.1 seconds!)